Tenryu-ji Temple in Kyoto

 Find Your Perfect Ryokan Now >

-The temple complex contains one of the best and beautiful gardens in Kyoto.
-Tenryu-ji Garden (Sogenchi-teien), designated as a Special Place of Scenic Beauty by the Japanese government, incoporates perfectly the mountains of Arashiyama in the background.
-The 14th century landscape garden is one of the oldest in Japan and an outstanding example of shakkei (borrowed scenery) garden design.
+The temple complex contains one of the best and most beautiful gardens in Kyoto.
+Tenryu-ji Garden (Sogenchi-teien), designated as a Special Place of Scenic Beauty by the Japanese government, incorporates perfectly the mountains of Arashiyama in the background.
+The 14th-century landscape garden is one of the oldest in Japan and an outstanding example of shakkei (borrowed scenery) garden design.

 • Tenryu-ji Temple: